freenas/freenas-docs/userguide/storage.rst

 available for configuring the initial set of permissions.

-.. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Account` or imported from a directory service using the instructions in :ref:`Directory Services`.
+.. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Accounts` or imported from a directory service using the instructions in :ref:`Directory Services`.
 If more than 50 users or groups are available, the drop-down menus described in this section will